aaaaaa123456789/gb-debug-information/debuginfo.md

       Values greater than 16 other than the [invalid value][def-invalid] are considered reserved for this version of the specification and MUST NOT be used for this subfield.
-    * **Additional constraints flag**: if set, it indicates that the section's placement is defined, in whole or in part, by constraints that cannot be represented in this table's fields.
+    * **Additional constraints flag**: if set, it indicates that the section's placement is defined, in whole or in part, by constraints that cannot be represented by this table's fields.
       In other words, the section's placement has constraints beyond the ones represented by this entry.
     * **Bank selection requirement**: value that describes the constraints placed on the section's bank number.
       This field may have the following values: